Window Terminology Guide for Homeowners

 Assembly Single units mulled together.

-Astragal A moulding applied to one stile of a French Door, Sliding French Door or French Casemaster window unit which the other door panel or window sash strikes.
-Usually head and footbolt devices will be found on the astragal side.
+Astragal A moulding applied to one stile of a French door, sliding French door, or French casement window unit which the other door panel or window sash strikes.
+Head and footbolt devices are usually found on the astragal side.

 Authentic Divided Lites (ADL) Also known as True Divided Lite.
 Permanent stationary muntins and bars separate the glass in a window or door sash to give the sash two or more lites of glass.